 TransUnion reports public record items from local, state and federal courts and other public record sources.
 If your TransUnion credit report contains a public record item, you may be required to explain it to potential creditors, employers and insurers.
 Generally, TransUnion retains third-party vendors to collect this public record information and transmit it to TransUnion for inclusion on consumer credit reports.

-In April 2018, as a result of a lawsuit settlement, TransUnion agreed to stop reporting civil judgments, state tax liens and federal tax liens on credit reports and will not resume reporting these public record items on credit reports until January 1, 2020, at the earliest.
-For additional information about the settlement, please visit www.TUPublicRecordSettlement.com
+Beginning in July 2017 and continuing through April 2018, as a result of our implementation of enhanced standards for the collection and timely updating of public record data included in consumer credit reports as part of the National Consumer Assistance Plan (“NCAP”) and as part of a lawsuit settlement, TransUnion agreed to stop reporting civil judgments, state tax liens and federal tax liens on credit reports and will not resume reporting these public record items on credit reports until January 1, 2020, at the earliest.

 TransUnion continues to report bankruptcy public records on credit reports.
-If a bankruptcy appears in the public record section of your TransUnion credit report, TransUnion obtained information about your bankruptcy from its third-party vendor, LexisNexis.
+For bankruptcy public records collected through November 30, 2018, TransUnion obtained information about your bankruptcy from third-party vendor, LexisNexis.
 LexisNexis may be contacted using the information provided below.

 LexisNexis Risk Data Management Inc.